KimiHsieh/newton_cg_nlp/bleu/README.md

 `prediction.py` can only translate one model with one optimizer at a time.

+Note: Translation may take 2 to 3 hours for 35,644 training sentences in Google Colab free.

 ### How to use

 1. Set the model hyperparameters in `model_config.json`